AdobeDocs/experience-manager-65.it-IT/help/sites-classic-ui-authoring/manage-assets-classic-s7-video.md

 * Miniature FFMPEG
 * Codifica FFMPEG

 Be aware that enabling and configuring the Dynamic Media Classic integration does not automatically remove or deactivate these two workflow steps from the out-of-the-box [!UICONTROL DAM Update Asset] ingestion workflow.
 Se utilizzi già la codifica video basata su FFMPEG in AEM, è probabile che FFMPEG sia già installato negli ambienti di authoring.
-In questo caso, un nuovo video caricato con Risorse viene codificato due volte: una volta dall&#39;encoder FFMPEG e una dall&#39;integrazione Dynamic Media Classic.
+In questo caso, un nuovo video caricato con Risorse viene codificato due volte: una volta dall&#39;encoder FFMPEG e una dall&#39;integrazione con Dynamic Media Classic.

 If you have the FFMPEG-based video encoding in AEM configured and FFMPEG installed, Adobe recommends that you remove the two FFMPEG workflows from your [!UICONTROL DAM Update Asset] workflows.